 Looking at the situation with optimism, if reliance on U.S. bonds begins to fade, then maybe something better will take its place.
 And if we are moving towards greater decentralization over time, then we are likely to see the emergence of multiple alternatives.

-As part of our exit to the internet public blockchains like Ethereum and others may be favored as more netural, composable, and efficient alternatives to traditional financial networks managed by traditional governments and financial institutions.
+As part of our exit to the internet, public blockchains like Ethereum and others may be favored as more netural, composable, and efficient alternatives to traditional financial networks managed by traditional governments and financial institutions.
 Over time, could we therefore see the ETH staking yield morph into some sort of internet-native savings rate?

 In traditional finance, we look to the 10-year Treasury rate as a benchmark for the risk-free market return.
 In decentralized finance, could the ETH staking yield become one of the standards?

 This idea was originally surfaced by Colin Myers and Mara Schmiedt in an essay from August 2020.
-More recently, the team behind Ethena Labs have announced their work on stUSDe - a synthetic USD-denominated digital dollar that accrues the ETH staking yield.
+More recently, the team behind Ethena Labs have announced their work on sUSDe - a synthetic USD-denominated digital dollar that accrues the ETH staking yield.
 You can read more about their vision here.

 Ethena’s founding team have summarized Myers’ and Schmiedt’s thinking behind ETH as the Internet Bond as follows:

-• Similar to traditional bond structures, staking at its core represents an agreement between the bond issuer (the protocol) and the bond holder (the validator or delegator)
+Similar to traditional bond structures, staking at its core represents an agreement between the bond issuer (the protocol) and the bond holder (the validator or delegator)

-• The Internet bond is an entirely new asset for financial markets.
+The Internet bond is an entirely new asset for financial markets.
 It would allow anyone in the world to invest, participate, and profit off an open-sourced, decentralized digital economy

-• In a matured state, the yield of the internet’s new settlement layer can become the risk free rate of a decentralized financial ecosystem and a benchmark for valuing the cost of trustless value transfer
+In a matured state, the yield of the internet’s new settlement layer can become the risk free rate of a decentralized financial ecosystem and a benchmark for valuing the cost of trustless value transfer

 There is a chance that ETH becomes the bedrock of a new internet-native financial network, with its staking yield serving as a savings rate for anyone around the world.
 Because the Ethereum network is decentralized by design, its staking yield would be more accessible than that of U.S. government debt by orders of magnitude.
+How could I not find this interesting?

 To better understand how the Ethereum ecosystem works in detail, I’m going to dedicate the next few posts towards unpacking how validators maintain the network and how token holders can get the most out of their staked ether.